Ski Party

-Ski Party is a 1965 American teen musical comedy film directed by Alan Rafkin and starring Frankie Avalon and Dwayne Hickman.
+Ski Party is a 1965 American teen musical comedy film directed by Alan Rafkin and starring Frankie Avalon, Dwayne Hickman, Deborah Walley and Yvonne Craig.
 It was released by American International Pictures (AIP).
 Ski Party is considered as a beach party film spin-off, with a change of setting from the beach to the ski slopes – although the final scene places everyone back at the beach.